-Note: The Graduate Program does not award the grade of "D".
+Note: The Master of Business Administration and the Master of Education Programs do not award the grade of "D".
 Grades of I, CE, CR, NC, P, and W are not used in computing a student's cumulative grade point average.
 However, the hours may count toward attempted hours as stated in Concordia's Standard of Academic Progress policy.